zauster/genBinomTest/README.md

 5. Inside R: Go to the folder which contains the downloaded file and continue with 6. from above.

 To just download the manual, click on `genBinomTest.pdf` and `View Raw`.

+## How to download this STATA-package

+1. As for now, the only possibility is to download the whole repository with `Download ZIP`
+2. Extract `genBinomTest-master.zip`
+3. Start STATA
+4. Set the working directory to `\path\to\genBinomTest\stata` OR
+4. Copy `genBinomTest.ado` and `genBinomTest.sthlp` to a folder where you keep your `.ado`-files, so that it gets automatically loaded at STATA-startup

 ### Developers